Overview

 Columns in grids throughout the Syniti Knowledge Platform (SKP) can be individually customized, sorted, and filtered.
 You can also search for names or values for in columns that have the Search feature enabled.
 The selected settings are remembered per user.
 Refer to SKP Grid Searching, Sorting, and Filtering for more information.

-You can perform the below replications or actions using the quick action icons in the Actions column of the Replications panel.
+You can perform the actions below using the quick action icons in the Actions column of the Replications panel.
 Currently, the following quick actions are supported in the Replications panel:

 Note